neveroffline/BusStops/README.md

 TO SETUP:

+Please make sure you right click project, rename application package.

+	 AND

+	 that you import the Google Play Services lib from your android_sdk directory and fix the reference in right-click preferences - Android - Libary.

-Setup new Google API Project, name it w/e you want
+Now Setup new Google API Project, name it w/e you want

 https://console.developers.google.com/project?authuser=0